rapid7/insightconnect-plugins/cef/help.md

 # Description

 Common Event Format (CEF) is an extensible, text-based format that defines a syntax for log records comprised of a standard header and a variable extension, formatted as key-value pairs.
 It is used to promote interoperability among various devices and apps.
-This plugin used for generating and manipulating event in a Common Event Format (CEF).
+This plugin is used for generating and manipulating event in a Common Event Format (CEF).

 # Key Features